IEEE TRANSACTIONS ON

 The Transactions is listed in AMS MathSciNet (Mathematical Reviews Database), Current Contents (Engineering, Computing & Technology, Electronics & Telecommunications Collection), CompuMath citation index, EI Compendex, IEE INSPEC, ISI Science Citation Index, ISI SciSearch, Scitation Research Alerts, PubMed, Medline.

 The Transactions encourages authors to make their publications reproducible by making all information needed to reproduce the presented results available online.
-This typically requires publishing the code and data used to produce the publication`s figures and tables on a website.
+This typically requires publishing the code and data used to produce the publication`s figures and tables on a website; see the supplemental materials section of the information for authors.
 It gives other researchers easier access to the work, and facilitates fair comparisons.
-More information on a practical setup.